arangodb/cluster-maintenance/moveShards/README.md

 Currently there is a limit of 50k move shard jobs set (due to JavaScript String limitations).

 # Execute the created move plan (endpoint: coordinator)

+In step two we use the coordinator to execute the plan from step one.

 `arangosh --server.endpoint "tcp://<coordinator-address>:<coordinator-port>" --javascript.execute executeMovePlan.js`

 The result output will provide a bit more detail of the whole process.